 - Independent living: In these apartments or condos, you take care of yourself.
 They offer services, such as cooking and cleaning.

 - Assisted living: You live in a private room or apartment, and the staff helps you with some daily activities, like getting dressed or bathing.

 - Skilled nursing: You need the help of a nurse or nursing assistant 24 hours a day.
-You live in a separate or shared room.
+You live in a private or shared room.

 Then you should check the community’s safety record.
 You can look up the facility through Medicare, your state’s licensing agency, and the Better Business Bureau.
 Once you make a list of potential communities, tour each one and speak with the managers, residents, and health care providers.
 Ask the following questions:

 - Is the facility licensed?
 Can you see recent inspection reports?